adnanegrb/Options-pricing/README.md

 ## A known limitation, on purpose

 The analytical barrier formula only covers calls.
 Puts are priced via Monte Carlo instead.
-I could have implemented the put formula too — it's a similar structure with different terms — but I'd rather have one fully-derived, fully-understood analytical case than two I'd have to half-explain. `NOTES.md` covers why.
+I could've coded up the put formula too, it's a similar structure with different terms, but I'd rather have one case I can fully explain than two I'd have to half explain under pressure. `NOTES.md` goes into why.

 ## License